Search: 1026 results

 Exact Match

-The Angel of the Lord said to him, “Why have you struck your donkey these three times?
-Behold, I have come out to stand against you, because your behavior was obstinate and contrary to Me.
+The angel of the Lord said to him, “Why have you struck your donkey these three times?
+Behold, I have come out as an adversary, because your way was

 Why should the name of our father be done away from among his family, because he hath no son?
 Give unto us therefore a possession among the brethren of our father.